Atesmaps/topotresc/README.md

 Here we can see diferent combinations of rendering for difficulty (red=easy, darker=difficult) and visibility (more dotted/smaller=less visible)

 ## Getting Started

 ### Prerequisites

-- Install docker and docker-composer.
+- Install docker and docker compose.
 This is enougth to test the system in your computer with the sample data provided.
 - Optional: to create maps for other zones you need to get the openstreetmap data and the DEM (elevation data) files of the area, as explained below.
 - Optional: to run the map in production you will need a proper tile server.
 I'm using for that a serverless approach with just an amazon AWS lamda funtion and S3 storage, not described in this document.